mignon-p/TreeOrnament/README.md

 decoration, in which case the USB cable in the back acts as a sort of "[kickstand](kickstand.jpg)" to hold the tree up.

+This README should contain enough information to build the ornament.
+However, if you want more detailed, step-by-step instructions with pictures, I've also written
+[an Instructable on how to build the ornament][17].

 ## Bill of Materials

 * USB Micro B connector, qty 1.
 Würth part number 614105150721.